ziyoung/better-wilcom-docs/wilcom-docs/Quality/quality/Preserve_long_stitches.md

 ## To preserve long stitches...

-1Right-click the Auto Jump icon with or without objects selected to access object properties.
+1. Right-click the Auto Jump icon with or without objects selected to access object properties.

 ![quality00131.png](assets/quality00131.png)

-2Select the Auto Jump checkbox.
+2. Select the Auto Jump checkbox.

-3In the Max length field, enter the maximum stitch length to allow.
+3. In the Max length field, enter the maximum stitch length to allow.
 Stitches exceeding this value will have Auto Jump applied.

 Note: This value must be smaller than or equal to the maximum stitch length possible for the selected [format](../../glossary/glossary).

-4Adjust Jump length as required.
+4. Adjust Jump length as required.

 Smaller jumps increase the time required to stitch out, but move the frame more smoothly across the design.

-5Choose a Length calculation method:
+5. Choose a Length calculation method:

 | Option       | Function                                                                     |
 | ------------ | ---------------------------------------------------------------------------- |